paulinekors/javascriptmethods/README.md

 # Javascript Methods

-This project contains tests for empty array, object and string methods.
+This project contains tests for array, object, regex and string methods.
 Is it your job to make sure they pass.

 ## How to fork and clone